Stefan Arngrim

 Stefan Arngrim (born December 23, 1955) is a Canadian actor and musician, sometimes credited as Stephan Arngrim.

 Biography

 He is perhaps best known for his role as Barry Lockridge on the Irwin Allen television series Land of the Giants which aired from 1968 to 1970.
 Arngrim was born in Toronto, Ontario, Canada, the son of actress Norma MacMillan and Thor Arngrim.
-He is the elder brother of actress Alison Arngrim, who has alleged that he regularly molested her throughout her childhood.
+He is the elder brother of actress Alison Arngrim, who has alleged that he regularly raped her throughout her childhood.